Hamiltonian Quantum Generative Adversarial Networks: Conclusion

 We discussed the role of the cost function in reaching the equilibrium point, by avoiding mode collapse and also the convergence rate.
 We provided numerical experiments that show that the quantum $W_1$ distance gives faster convergence of the minimax game when generating generalized GHZ states for higher system sizes.
 Moreover, we observe that exploiting multiple forms of cost functions properly could give a large advantage in terms of the rate of convergence of the algorithm.
 Since computations for QOC methods become intractable as system size increases, we remark that estimating the required cost functions and their gradients can be directly incorporated into the HQuGAN framework.

-A promising direction to extend this work would be considering the effect of noise and control errors in preparing pure or more generally mixed quantum states.
-Given the iterative nature of the algorithm, we expect the framework to provide a natural robustness to noise, similar to what has been observed in variational quantum circuits \cite{VQA_review}.
+A promising direction to extend this work would be considering the effect of noise and control errors in preparing pure or more generally mixed quantum states. {Also, it is natural to extend our unitary learning procedures to learn quantum channels.} Given the iterative nature of the algorithm, we expect the framework to provide a natural robustness to noise, similar to what has been observed in variational quantum circuits \cite{VQA_review}.
 From an algorithmic perspective, finding rigorous bounds on the total iterations of the minimax game is a major open problem.